James-Coulson/interfuze/README.md

 This repository contains the code for the Interfuze coding challenge (completed by James Coulson).
 This has been written in Java (+ Maven) as I do not have much experience programming in .NET.

+This app also includes unit tests which are located at `src/test/java/interfuze`.

 **NOTE:** As part of the assignment it is required that the customer be supplied a README detailing any assumptions.
 This can be found at the bottom of this document.

 ## Initial Setup and CSV Package